AdarCohen1/Data-Analysis-Tool/README.md

 # Data-Analysis-Tool

-This project is an interactive data analysis tool implemented in Python for analyzing user activities, document usage, and operational trends.
+This project is an interactive data analysis tool implemented in Python on Google Colab for analyzing user activities, document usage, and operational trends.
 It is designed with a graphical interface for ease of use and features detailed visualizations and customizable analysis.
 Key Functionalities
 1. Data Handling
 JSON Upload: Users can upload local JSON files containing activity logs for analysis.